demarley/figment/README.md

 _NB: There may be unintended incompatibilities based on what packages JuliaBox lets you download versus what I have available locally._

+### R

+I also don't have any prior experience with R, so this is another way for me to practice with this language.
+The `*/r/` notebooks are only tested locally, for now, but I will be investigating open source platforms in the future (Google Colab, Azure Notebooks, etc.).

+_NB: I downloaded R onto my macbook from [here](https://cran.r-project.org/bin/macosx/), version 3.5.1.
+And I used [this](https://irkernel.github.io/installation/) reference for installing a jupyter kernel._

 ## Projects